 The apartment building is rife with opportunity, after all.
 There’s the elderly couple at the end of the hall, the stoners on the third floor, and the single mother on the fifth.
 She and her four kids.
 I don’t like these thoughts but, truth be told, they don’t repulse me the way they did a day ago.

-Now my phone’s ringing again.
-I think this is the twelfth time today, and I’m pretty confident that ten were my boss.
+Now my phone’s ringing again; I think this is the twelfth time today.
+I’m pretty confident that ten of those came from my boss.
 We wouldn’t mind eating that son of a bitch, would we?
 Hey, now, perhaps I can lure him over.
 Worth a shot, since the worst he can do is fire me, and, well, I have much bigger issues to contend with, don’t I?